Flag of Latvia: History

-Legend recounts the story of the mortally wounded chief of Latgalians who was wrapped in a white sheet.
-The part of the sheet on which he was lying remained white, but the two edges were stained in his blood.
-During the next battle the bloodstained sheet was used as a flag.
-According to the legend this time the Latgalian warriors were successful and drove the enemy away.
-Ever since then Latgalian tribes have used these colours.
+A separate popular legend recounts the story of a mortally wounded chief of Latgalians who had been wrapped in a white sheet.
+The part of sheet on which he was lying remained white, and the two edges were coloured by his blood.
+During the next battle, the bloodstained sheet was used as a flag.
+According to the legend, this time the Latgalian warriors were successful and drove the enemy away.
+Since then, Latgalian tribes have been using these colours as their symbol.